JST1703/scc/src/doc.md

 A component used for an exercise.
 Given a sequence and its checksum, the user has to give an input, which will be compared to the given sequence and checksum.
 For example given the sequence 110101 and the check bit 0, change the sequence such that it still fulfills the given check bit.

+##### EncodingDistanceExercise

+An exercise type.
+Given a code, the user must first determine it's hamming distance and then answer some MCs about some properties.

 ##### MC

-This component is used for Yes or No questions, which the user must solve.
+This component is used for Multiple Choice Yes or No questions, which the user must solve.

 ##### Menu